Code-Institute-Submissions/MoeskerDev-ms-project4-baby_NovResub/README.md

     - All css files passed; checkout, profile and base no errors.
 - [JSHint Validator](https://jshint.com/)
     - All passed.
 The only warnings I did have: template literal syntax only available in ES6 and 'let' is available in ES6 or Mozilla JS extenstions (use moz).
 The only errors left: undefined variables $ and Stripe, so that is fine since $ is part of jQuery language and Stripe is part of the payment functionality.
-- Python code was checked via the command line by typing: ```python3 -m flake8``` and via the online [Python validator](http://pep8online.com/)
+- Python code was checked via the online [Python validator](http://pep8online.com/).
-Pylint left me with one unused-import error, W0611 for import env, which is okay.
-I am using it, pylint just cannot see that.
+    - I have several strings too long left, since I don't know how to solve them without breaking the function.
-The PEP8 requirements results were:
+    - Also, several avoid using null=True on string-based fields such Charfield.

 ## Testing User Stories
 The most common path through the website for an anonymous user will be the homepage and then search for a particular piece of clothing via the search bar, click on the button or one of the menu items to view multiple items on a page and scrolling through them.
 Another frequent path would be from Homepage to the Register page.